by

 • Think long-term

-• Compensation package
+• The compensation package

-• Connection to your course
+• The connection to your coursework

 • Work environment and culture